Notsewxela/Master-s-Project/README.md

 For anyone wishing to read a summary of the project, the report they should read is `"[Phys 6006_Summary][Alexander Weston][Modelling the UV and Optical Emission from Accretion Disks around Supermassive Black Holes].pdf"`.
 For anyone wishing to read a more in-depth dive into the project (including some of the derivations involved that were later implemented into the model), the report named `"[Phys 6006][Alexander Weston][Modelling the UV and Optical Emission from Accretion Disks around Supermassive Black Holes].pdf"` would be more suitable.

-The data files are not my own, and are used under
+The data files are not included with the repository due to unknown copyright status at the time of writing.
-# Master-s-Project